SatelliteShorelines/CoastSeg/docs/install.md

 2. Activate your conda environment
    > `conda activate coastseg_pkg`
-3. Install geopandas with Conda
+3. Install geopandas and jupyter with Conda
    - [Geopandas](https://geopandas.org/en/stable/) has [GDAL](https://gdal.org/) as a dependency so its best to install it with conda.
-   - Make sure to install geopandas from the `conda-forge` channel to ensure you get the latest version.
+   - Make sure to install geopandas and jupyter from the `conda-forge` channel to ensure you get the latest version.
-     > `conda install -c conda-forge geopandas -y`
+     > `conda install -c conda-forge jupyter geopandas -y`
-4. Install jupyter with Conda
-   > `conda install jupyter -y`
-5. Install the coastseg pip package
+4. Install the coastseg pip package

 - `-U` (upgrade flag) this gets the latest release of the CoastSeg package
   > `pip install coastseg-beta-package -U`